jostylr/event-when/eventwhen.md

 This is the key innovation.
 The idea is that once this is called, a handler is created that attaches to all the listed events and takes care of figuring when they have all called.

-This handler is stored in the `.last` property (until the next handler assignment).
-The handler exposes methods to manage the addition and removal of the events.
+When all the events have fired, then `ev` fires.
+This should be of a handler type object.
+Strings are actions or events, depending on if they exist in either object.

+The return is the tracker which contains all things that might need to be accessed.
+It also contains the remove methods to cancel the `.when`.

 As each event fires, this handler merges in the data object to the existing data.
 It also stores the original data object in _archive[event name] = ... in the data object passed to the event for posterity, log recordings, and hacking.

-The timing string is passed on to emit with the event `ev` finally fires.
-The reset flag allows for the emitWhen to be reinitialized after it fires.
-It uses the original state.

-If the third argument is an object, then it is considered an options object and the properties reset and timing will be checked for.
+The third argument is an object of options:

-If the third argument is a boolean, then it is assumed to be the reset string and timing will not be set, falling through to the default in emit.

-!!!
-Better logging dealing with str.
+* that Will be the context for functions fired from ev
+* args Will be the arguments passed to such functions
+* timing Is the timing passed to emitting events
+* reset Should the .when parameters be reset to the initial state once fired?

+All options are optional.

     function (events, ev, timing, reset) {